hakuhodo-technologies/scope-rl/basicgym/README.md

 - `state`:
    - State observation, which may be noisy in POMDPs.
 - `action`:
-   - Indicating the action to presented by the RL agent.
+   - Indicating the action presented by the RL agent.
 - `reward`:
    - Observed immediate rewards.

 ### Implementation

-SyntheticGym provides a standardize environment in both discrete and continuous action settings.
+SyntheticGym provides a standardized environment in both discrete and continuous action settings.
 - `"BasicEnv-continuous-v0"`: Standard continuous environment.
 - `"BasicEnv-discrete-v0"`: Standard discrete environment.

 SyntheticGym consists of the following a environments.
 - [BasicEnv](./envs/basic.py#L18): The basic configurative environment.

-SyntheticGym is configurative about the following a module.
+SyntheticGym is configurative about the following module.
 - [StateTransitionFunction](./envs/simulator/function.py#L14): Class to define the state transition function.
 - [RewardFunction](./envs/simulator/function.py#L101): Class to define the reward function.